KumoCorp/kumomta/docs/changelog/main.md

 * Spool enumeration no longer prevents the reception of new messages and is no longer considered as part of the liveness check.

+* The dkim helper now supports passing the `expiration` value through to the underlying signer.

 ## Fixes

 * `kcli trace-smtp-client` and `kcli trace-smtp-server` would always report